SystemsApproach/private5g/intro.rst

 agreement and what aspects do not because they can evolve on a case-by-case basis.
-While standards often spur innovation (TCP and HTTP are two great examples from the Internet experience), sometimes standards serve as a barrier to competition, and hence, innovation.
+While standards often spur innovation (TCP and HTTP are two great examples from the Internet experience), sometimes standards actually serve as a barrier to competition, and hence, innovation.
 Now that software is eating the mobile cellular network—with Private 5G deployed in enterprises likely setting the pace—we will learn which standards are which.

 In summary, that 5G is on an evolutionary path is the central theme of this book.
 We call attention to its importance here, and revisit the